rike14/flappy-bird-game/README.md

 ## 💻 About the project

-💻 Flappy Bird - How about having a little fun and trying this simple game but it helps to relax a lot. :pushpin: :wink:
+💻 Flappy Bird - How about having a little fun and trying this simple game that helps you relax a lot.
+The gameplay is simple, pressing any key on your keyboard it rises, and when you release, it starts to fall slowly, did you find it easy?
+How about relaxing a little? :pushpin: :wink:

 ---